TREXJET/CalcEngine/README.md

     ./calc <engine_name> <list of integers>

 ## Building the calculation engine and example calc program
+    * From the top level: `cmake CMakeLists.txt`
     * From the top level: 'make'
     * 'cd build''
-    * You will see two new files here: 'calc' and 'libEngine.so'
+    * You will see three new files here: 'calc', 'libEngine.so', and `TestEngine`
     * You can run the example calc program here.
 There are already some example input files in 'build'

-## Building and running unit tests
+## Running unit tests
-    * From the top level: 'make test'
+    * After doing a build following the steps above:
     * 'cd build'
     * './TestEngine'